krawaller/accapp/presentation/source/chapters/10 - getting started/sections/27 - exercise interaction.md

 You are done when...

-* There's a second row of stars
+* There's a row of stars
 * Clicking a star fills all stars to that point